 IEC National is focused on increasing the efficiency and impact of operations and programs in each chapter location for the benefit of members and students of IEC.
-Solutions for chapters include, but are not limited to: strategic planning orchestration, customized membership recruitment strategies, governance and operations assessments, staff hiring and evaluation, budgeting consultation, market evaluation, and executive director succession planning.
-Chapter executive directors and their Board of Directors can request assistance at any time throughout the year, and IEC National will do all it can to serve in a timely and impactful manner.
-In addition, new chapter executive directors are invited to a periodic orientation and training.
+Solutions for chapters include, but are not limited to: strategic planning orchestration, customized membership recruitment strategies, governance and operations assessments, staff hiring and evaluation, budgeting consultation, market evaluation, and Executive Director succession planning.
+Chapter Executive Directors and their Board of Directors can request assistance at any time throughout the year, and IEC National will do all it can to serve in a timely and impactful manner.
+In addition, new Chapter Executive directors are invited to a periodic orientation and training.

 To help provide effective communication, IEC National sends regular notices to chapters that highlight new products and benefits, and request information and feedback on administrative issues.
-Marketing brochures and materials are distributed upon request to chapters at no cost (quantities are limited) - and an exhibit booth is available to display at trade shows.
-Many IEC National staff members visit chapters each year and offer hands-on support with programs and issues that impact chapters.
+Marketing brochures and materials are distributed upon request to chapters at no cost (quantities are limited) Many IEC National staff members visit chapters each year and offer hands-on support with programs and issues that impact chapters.